 From Storytelling to Narrative Building

 It’s easy to tell your story and spread it when you live in a tribe of 100 people, but when you live in a digital world where information is infinite, choices are abundant, distractions are everywhere and people’s attention becomes the scarcest resource.
-It requires new tactics – from top-down storytelling to bottoms-up narrative building.
+It requires new tactics – from top-down storytelling to the bottom-up narrative building.

-Packy McCormick, the founder and writer behind Not Boring – a blog focus on tech, business strategy and pop culture, argues that in the world of abundant where you can read, watch, or listen to anything for practically $0, the ability to tell a great story is a crucial building block.
+Packy McCormick, the founder and writer behind Not Boring – a blog focused on tech, business strategy and pop culture, argues that in the world of abundant where you can read, watch, or listen to anything for practically $0, the ability to tell a great story is a crucial building block.
 But stories alone aren’t enough.
 You need to let your community join in painting a narrative.

-Packy points out that stories and narratives sound like they’re the same thing, but there is distinction between the two:
+Packy points out that stories and narratives sound like they’re the same thing, but there is the distinction between the two:

 - Stories are discrete.
 One essay, one event, one customer experience.
 Someone might say, “Did you hear the story about Company X doing thing Y?”

 - Narratives are made up of all of the stories about a company, which crystallize into what people believe and say about the company as a whole.
 The narrative around a company is similar to its reputation or brand.

 If a company writes a blog post about its origins, that’s a story.
 If an investor goes on a podcast to talk about the company, that’s a story.
 If the founder writes a thread on Twitter, that’s a story.
 If a customer tells their friends about a good interaction they had with customer service, that’s a story.
 If a developer tells other developers the company’s APIs are clean, that’s a story.
 If TechCrunch reports on their latest funding round, that’s a story.